 In nature, groups of thousands of individuals cooperate to create complex structure purely through local interactions -- cells, ants, bees, fish.
 Even though each individual has limited ability, as a collective they achieve tremendous complexity.
 What would it take to create our own artificial collectives of the scale and complexity that nature achieves?
-Our group is interested in understanding and engineering self-organizing swarms, where large numbers of relatively simple agents cooperate to produce complex collective behavior.
-We design and build novel bio-inspired robots and swarm algorithms, focusing on the combination of embodied intelligence and collective intelligence.
-We also study self-organization in nature, in collaboration with biologists.
-Our work spans Robotics, AI, and Biology.
+Our group is interested in understanding and engineering self-organizing systems, where large numbers of relatively simple agents cooperate to produce complex collective behavior.
+We design novel bio-inspired robots and swarm algorithms, focusing on the combination of embodied intelligence and collective intelligence.
+We study self-organization in nature, in collaboration with biologists.
+We explore applications to environment, space, architecture, and culture.
+Our interdisciplinary work spans Robotics, AI, Biology, and more.

 Lab News